When and where does the CAHS meet?

 In addition to membership dues, we also raise money through sales, donations, and auctions.
 Membership dues and all money raised help us accomplish the following goals:

-- Establish and maintain an the Colfax Area Heritage Museum in the Colfax Passenger Depot building, in Colfax.
+- Maintain the Colfax Heritage Museum in the Colfax Passenger Depot building, in Colfax, California.

 - Maintain historical archives in a rented room at the Sierra Vista Community Center.